-As much as I love Japanese films, (I did dedicate an entire blog to it, you know?), one cannot deny the groundbreaking cinema that has been churned out of South Korea for over ten years now.
-Films such as Oldboy, The Host, and A Tale of Two Sisters have amassed dedicated cult followings worldwide.
+No one can deny the groundbreaking cinema which has been coming out of South Korea for over the last ten years.
+Korean films such as A Tale of Two Sisters, Oldboy and The Host have amassed dedicated cult followings worldwide.

-So it was only a matter of time before some of the biggest directors in South Korea’s New Wave of Cinema, chief among them being Kim Jee-woon, Bong Joon-ho and Park Chan-wook, would wash up on US shores – Hollywood beckoning them to showcase their skills on the largest stage in the world.
+So it was only a matter of time before some of the biggest directors in South Korea’s New Wave of Cinema – chief among them being Kim Jee-woon, Park Chan-wook and Bong Joon-ho – would wash up on US shores, Hollywood beckoning them to showcase their skills on the largest stage in the world.

 However, this movement has gotten off to a rocky start.

 This January, director Kim Jee-woon released the R-rated action movie, The Last Stand, starring Arnold Schwarzenegger (who hadn’t starred in a leading role for almost a decade).
 The critical response to the film was mixed (it currently sits at a “rotten” rating of 59%, just one percentage point from being considered “fresh,” on film review aggregator site Rotten Tomatoes) and it was a flat-out bomb commercially.
 According to the website Boxofficemojo, The Last Stand yielded a disappointing $12 million in the United States.
 With a production budget of around $45 million, it was considered a colossal failure considering it was expected to usher in a new era of Schwarzenegger films.